2BDM/programming_for_iot_applications_project/device_connector/README.md

 Device agents are implemented as pieces of software (classes) which are instantiated at initialization only if the device uses these objects.
 This mechanism is designed to guarantee transparent interoperability between the different possible sensors that can be used.
 At the initialization of the device connector, the program will iterate over the list of sensors and initialize the correct device agent, which will be appended to the `self.dev_agents_sens` list.
-To map the name of the sensor to the positional index within the list, the dict `self.dev_agent_ind_sens` is used (given the *sensor ID*, it returns the correct device agent).
+To map the name of the sensor to the positional index within the list, the dict `self.dev_agent_ind_sens` is used (given the *sensor ID*, it returns the correct index of the device agent).

-The same dictionaries can be used to access the attribute `se;f.last_meas`.
+The same dictionary (`dev_agent_ind_sens`) can be used to access the attribute `self.last_meas`.

 ### Device agents API - sensors